Yiddishe-Kop/yiddishe-kop-2021/content/articles/geocoding-delivery-addresses.md

 Note how we automatically set the `area_id` by finding the Area that contains this Address.
 If we don't find an Area that contains this address, we return a descriptive validation error message to the user - 'Sorry, we don't deliver to this area yet.' 👌

+We can now have multiple Areas in a Town, Addresses automatically get attached to their Area, and we can have delivery slots per area.

 ### Extras

-We can now multiple Areas in a Town, Addresses automatically get attached to their Area, and we can have delivery slots per area.

 I also created an Artisan Command to add coordinates to all existing Addresses (~1700 addresses!) by using the [Google Places Geocoding API](https://developers.google.com/maps/documentation/places/web-service/search-find-place):